Monuments and Statues Are Falling. But What Comes Next?

 On Saturday, protesters in Baltimore pulled down a statue of Christopher Columbus and threw it into the city’s Inner Harbor.
 That followed other episodes of Confederate and Spanish colonial statues getting toppled last month by demonstrators or after officials ordered their removal.

-It’s also lead to statues of Presidents George Washington and Ulysses S. Grant getting vandalized.
+It’s also led to statues of Presidents George Washington and Ulysses S. Grant getting vandalized.

 That has given some supporters of anti-racism protests pause.
 Cultural critic Thomas Chatterton Williams, the author of “Self-Portrait in Black and White,” said he understood the need to remove Confederate monuments but is uncomfortable with the vandalism of statues honoring the Founding Fathers and American Union Civil War figures.